m-vdb/boulder-bot/data/nlu.md

 - can you list some bouldering techniques?
 - give me a list of the common bouldering techniques
 - what are the different techniques?
+- other techniques?
+- can you give me some techniques?
+- can you give me some bouldering techniques?
+- other techniques
+- I want to know about some techniques

 ## intent:thanks
 - thank you